rishiraj001/mongo_crud_operation/README.md

 - The application doesn't include user authentication.
 In a real-world scenario, you'd likely add user management features.

 - We assume that you have a working MongoDB instance set up and properly configured.

-Feel free to customize this README to fit your specific application and project requirements.
-If you face any issues or have questions, please refer to the documentation for the technologies used or reach out for support.